-Group Subject Details 1 LANGUAGE A Your first or best language.
-This is a literature course.
-The following languages are offered: H and S: English, German, Italian.
-S only: Albanian, Arabic, Bulgarian, Dutch, French, Japanese, Korean, Lithuanian, Mandarin, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Swedish, Turkish, and other languages on request.
+Group Subject Details 1 LITERATURE or LANGUAGE and LITERATURE Your first or best language.
+The following Literature courses are offered: H and S: English, German, Italian.
+S only: Albanian, Arabic, Bulgarian, Czech, Dutch, French, Greek, Icelandic, Japanese, Korean, Lithuanian, Mandarin, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovene, Spanish, Swedish, Turkish, and other languages on request.
+Language and Literature is available only in English.
 2 LANGUAGE B A second language.
 H and S: English, French, Spanish and German.
 Some previous knowledge is necessary.
 S only: Chinese for beginners and Spanish for beginners.
-There is also the possibility of English A2 (see Part 2, Subjects).
 3 INDIVIDUALS & SOCIETIES H or S: History, Geography, Economics.
 H only: Psychology, Business and Management.
 S only: World Politics.
 3 or 4 TRANSDISCIPLINARY S only: Environmental Systems and Societies.
 4 SCIENCES H or S: Biology, Chemistry, Physics.
-S only: Astronomy.
-5 MATHEMATICS H or S: Mathematics.
+S only: Astronomy 5 MATHEMATICS H or S: Mathematics.
 S only: Mathematical Studies.
 6 ELECTIVES H or S: Visual Arts, Music, Theatre, or another Language or another Individuals and Societies subject or another Science.